-Title I Regulation of Class II and Class III Gaming Title II Tribal Environmental Code for Class III Gaming Title III Adoption of Federal Occupational Safety and Health Standards for the Class III Gaming Facility Title IV Adoption of the Americans with Disabilities Act Relative to Class III Gaming Facilities Title V Adoption of the FDA 1999 Food Code for the Class III Gaming Facility Title VI Adoption of Federal Safe Drinking Water Standards for the Class III Gaming Facility Title VII Adoption of the Uniform Building Code, Uniform Mechanical Code, Uniform Plumbing Code, Uniform Electrical Code and other Relevant Building and Construction Standards for Development of a Class III Gaming Facility
+Title I Regulation of Class II and Class III Gaming Title II Tribal Environmental Code for Class III Gaming Title III Adoption of Federal Occupational Safety and Health Standards For the Class III Gaming Facilities Title IV Adoption of the Americans with Disabilities Act Relative to l Class III Gaming Facilities.
+Title V Adoption of the FDA 1999 Food code for the Class III Gaming Facility Title VI Adoption of the Federal Safe Drinking Water Standards for the Class III Gaming Facility.
+Title VII Adoption of the Uniform Building Code, Uniform Mechanical 1 Code, Uniform Plumbing Code, Uniform Electrical Code and I other Relevant Building and Construction Standards for Development of a Class III Gaming Facility

-NOW THEREFORE, BE IT RESOLVED, that the Tribal Council of the Buena Vista Rancheria of Me-Wuk Indians hereby adopts the revised Tribal Gaming Ordinance attached hereto as Exhibit B (final version July 31, 2001), and the Tribal Chairperson is authorized to execute all documents necessary to implement this Resolution, including resubmission of the revised Gaming Ordinance to the NIGC.

-BE IT FURTHER RESOLVED, that the Tribe's attorneys, Monteau, Peebles & Crowell, are directed to resubmit the attached Tribal Gaming Ordinance to the National Indian Gaming Commission for review and approval pursuant to 25 CFR Part 522.
+- NOW THEREFORE, BE IT RESOLVED, that the Picayune Rancheria of the Chukchansi Indians Tribal Council hereby adopts the amended Class II and Class III Tribal Gaming Ordinance of 2001 (final version dated 10-04-01) attached hereto, and the Tribal Chairperson is authorized to execute all documents necessary to implement this Resolution. - BE IT FURTHER RESOLVED, that the Tribe's attorneys, Monteau, Peebles & Crowell, LLP, are directed to submit the attached Tribal Gaming Ordinance to the National Indian Gaming Commission for approval.